PataphysicalSociety/soupault.app/site/blog/three-years-of-soupault.md

-Previous two years there were anniversary releases and I didn't have to hold anything back to match that date because releases were almost monthly anyway, unless other committments prevented me from working on it.
+Previous two years there were anniversary releases and I didn't have to hold anything back to match that date because releases were almost monthly anyway, unless other committments prevented me from working on soupault.
 This is the first time I have no _small_ improvements to make right now.

 Big improvements I want to make currently lie outside of soupault: